 PGM attributes return to their default settings when you change PGM output options.
-Please see the programming worksheets for a list of the default settings for each PGM output type.
-Care should be taken in selecting the normal and active states of each PGM output to ensure that an undesirable output state does not occur after a loss and restore of AC power.
+See the Programming Worksheets for a list of the default settings for each PGM output type.

+Care should be taken in selecting the normal and active states of each PGM output to ensure that an undesirable output state does not occur after a loss and restoral of AC power.